LUXURY VINYL TILE & PLANK

 Too much exposure to the sun can cause fading or discoloration.
 Make sure curtains, blinds and drapes are closed during periods of strong sunlight.

 Can I use rugs or mats on my luxury vinyl floors?

 Yes, but make sure they are labeled “colorfast” by the manufacturer.
 You can use non-staining vinyl-backed mats or woven rugs.
 Rubber or latex-backed mats are not recommended because they can permanently discolor the floor.

-The latest luxury vinyl tile floors are completely safe indoors thanks to improved manufacturing and FloorScore™ compliance.
+The latest luxury vinyl floors are completely safe indoors thanks to improved manufacturing and FloorScore™ compliance.
 Products with the FloorScore seal have been independently certified to meet stringent standards for contributing to good indoor air quality.